lilyosah/tech-knowledgebase/Design Patterns.md

 If this is not the case, then it is a violation

 - Not strictly about inheritance, if you can't ensure that all objects will respond the same way to an operation it is a violation
+- If a depends on b but b's implementation can change, make an abstract interface that both rely on instead.
+Injecting dependencies
+	- **Ex: ✏**  If you use a specific service that you end up changing you'd have to rewrite all of the code that deals with the old API, instead you can write an interface for it (`AbstractMailAgent`), use that, and just change that

+#### Adapter / Facade
+#### Null Object
+#### Proxy Pattern
+Implements methods as "real" service objects but intercept each call

+### Demeter Principle
+Can call methods on yourself and your own instance variables but not the results returned by them.
+Object should not have details of the inner workings of another object it's manipulating

+**+:** Code is more manageable and adptable
+**-:** Usually uses a lot of abstraction which can bloat classes

 ## Singleton
 - Can only be one of a class.
 Like a driver